-A month ago today, I was operated on to remove my uterus, ovaries, fallopian tubes and cervix.
-The procedure is called total abdominal hysterectomy bilateral salpingo oophorectomy or TAHBSO.
-TAHBSO was performed because I had a serious case of endometriosis, adenomyosis and adenomyoma.
+A month ago today, I underwent surgery to remove my uterus, ovaries, fallopian tubes, and cervix.
+The procedure is called total abdominal hysterectomy bilateral salpingo-oophorectomy, or TAHBSO.
+TAHBSO was necessary because I had a severe case of endometriosis, adenomyosis, and adenomyoma.

-My OB-GYNE said hysterectomy is the best option that I could have to spare me the horror of prolonged and heavy menstruation which I have accepted to be a part of my life.
-I also had hormonal therapy for six months but even the expensive pill didn’t cure the endometriosis.
+My OB-GYNE said a hysterectomy was the best option to spare me the agony of prolonged and heavy menstruation, which had affected my way of life for a long time.
+I also had hormonal therapy for six months, but even the expensive pill didn’t cure the endometriosis.

-Before the operation, I researched about hysterectomy, its advantages and disadvantages.
-I’ve got helpful tips from a website that caters to hysterectomy patients.
-It took me several weeks before I decided that it’s about time to go under the knife and change my life for the better.
+Before the operation, I researched hysterectomy, its advantages, and its disadvantages.
+I found helpful tips from a website that caters to hysterectomy patients.
+It took me several weeks before I decided that it was about time to go under the knife and change my life for the better.

 Four weeks after the surgery, I think I’m on my way to full recovery.
-I don’t have a hard time recovering as I really followed the doctor’s advice.
-I’ve got plenty of rest but also make sure to move around the house.
-I’m also starting to do light household chores on my second week.
-There may be irritation and occasional pain but all of it are bearable and goes away in a few minutes.
+I haven’t had a hard time recovering because I followed the doctor’s advice.
+I rested a lot but made sure to move around the house.
+I started doing light chores in my second week.
+There may be occasional irritation and pain, but it is all bearable and subsides in a few minutes.

 After years of suffering from prolonged and heavy menstruation and failed hormonal therapy to manage my endometriosis and adenomyosis (and recently adenomyoma), I have decided to undergo the knife soon.
-According to my doctor, surgery or hysterectomy is the only viable solution to spare me of constant pain.
-The recommendation also came after my recent ultrasound showed that I have a growing mass in the uterus.
-The doctor said it could be adenomyoma and it has to be removed immediately.
+The doctor said a hysterectomy is the only viable solution to address bleeding.
+Surgeons will also remove a growing mass in the uterus.

 Pending the surgery, I will have to stock up on the doctor-prescribed medicines that I am taking to ease the pain and control bleeding for the next menstrual cycle.

-Endometriosis and adenomyosis have affected young women and women nearing the menopausal age.
-I’m in my 40s and I have suffered from this medical condition for several years now.
+Endometriosis and adenomyosis have affected young women and women nearing menopausal age.
+I’m in my 40s, and I have suffered from this medical condition for several years now.
 I can’t do anything or function well when I’m bleeding and in constant pain.

-If you are suffering from the same ailment, you can always talk to a doctor to help you get well and improve your way of living.
-Reading medical journals and references on the net could be of help to make you understand what is endometriosis and adenomysis.
-But a visit to a medical professional is always the right thing to do.
-Please remember do not self medicate.
+If you are suffering from the same condition, please visit a doctor.
+Reading medical journals and references on the net can help you better understand it.
+However, a visit to a medical professional is always the right thing to do.

 I’ll update this post once I have secured a date for the surgery.